denten-books/plain-text/support/cuts/unused-notes.md

+[^ln3-virag]: The Pollak-Virag device also proposed an "electromagnetic vibrator" coupled to a recording "mirror-galvanometer."
+The authors further specify for "the vibrator of the receiving instrument [to] vibrat[e] in harmony with these impulses, vibrating in one direction or the other, according to their sign and to an extent depending upon their intensity" [@pollak_means_1900].

 [^ln3-derr]: See @derrida_writing_1978.
 I am alluding particularly to statements like "ethnology-like any science-comes about within the element of discourse," and "this moment was that in which language invaded the universal